CISecurity/ControlsAssessmentSpecification/control-1/control-1.1.rst

 * M3 = Count of items in the intersection of Input 1 and Input 2
 * M4 = Count of items in Input 1 not found in Input 2
 * M5 = Count of items in Input 2 not found in Input 1
+* M6 = Count of items in Input 1 that contain all necessary detailed information
-* M6 = Count of items in Input 1 that do not contain detailed information
+* M7 = Count of items in Input 1 that do not contain detailed information
-* M7 = Months since the last update to Input 1
+* M8 = Months since the last update to Input 1

 Metrics
 -------
 * If M1 is not provided or available, then this safeguard is measured at a 0 and receives a failing score.
 The other metrics don't apply.
-* If M7 is greater than six months, then this safeguard is measured at a 0 and receives a failing score.
+* If M8 is greater than six months, then this safeguard is measured at a 0 and receives a failing score.
 The other metrics don't apply.

 Accuracy Score
 ^^^^^^^^^^^^^^^^^^^^^^^^^^